EDWARD FAUSTY 600 Palisade Ave. #405 Union City, NJ 07087 USA

 The Jersey Journal, Jan.
 2001, Cat’s-eye View of Art Studios

-The New York Times, July 7, 1996, A Print Show By 12 Workshop Members
+The New York Times, Vivien Raynor, July 7, 1996, A Print Show By 12 Workshop Members

-The Union Daily (Taipei, Taiwan), Jan.1995, Printing and Light Come Together
+The Union Daily (Taipei, Taiwan, in chinese), Jan.1995, Printing and Light Come Together

 describing exhibition and lecture given at Pan Pan Artspace. (article in Chinese)